12/12/2019

 When the lease has been forfeited by peaceable re-entry, the tenant’s fixtures revert to the landlord and the tenant has no right to remove them.

 It is unlikely that this would apply to perishable or disposable goods, although it is always wise to ensure there is a clause in the lease that permits the landlord to dispose of these kinds of goods.
+If written consent cannot be given, evidence must show that the goods are perishable or have little or no resale value.

-Landlords in these circumstances become “involuntary bailees”.
+Landlords in these circumstances become ‘involuntary bailees’.
 They can sell or dispose of goods that have been abandoned, but the goods have to have been physically abandoned and the owner must have intended to abandon them.
 Given that the lease was forfeited, this is unlikely.

-Under Torts (Interference with Goods) Act 1977, the landlord must serve notices on the tenant to deal with possessions left behind in their premises.
+Under Torts (Interference with Goods) Act 1977, the landlord must serve notices on the tenant to deal with possessions left behind on their premises.
 The first is notice that the goods need to be collected within a reasonable time period, and the second is notice that the landlord intends to sell the goods if they are not collected within that time period.
 In the case of commercial property, if the tenant’s address is not known, the landlord can place these notices prominently on the premises.

 To avoid being sued by the tenant for the disposal of the goods, it is advisable to include clauses within the lease setting out what the landlord may do under these circumstances.